-3. Provide placement for students who have not completed their nursing education.

-(b) The institution shall ensure that the school of nursing is maintained, including retention of adequate number of faculty and approved curriculum, until the last student is transferred or graduates from the school of nursing.

-(c) The institution shall notify the board of the name and address of the educational institution or other organization that will be responsible for secure storage and access to academic records and transcripts for 50 years.

-(2) WITHDRAWALOF NURSING APPROVAL. (a) If the board withdrawals approval of the school of nursing, the notice of withdrawal of approval shall contain a short statement in plain language of the basis for withdrawal of approval.
-The school of nursing may request a hearing within 30 calendar days after the mailing of the notice.(b) The school of nursing shall do the following:

-1. The institution shall implement the time frame established by the board for transfer of enrolled students to an approved school and report to the board the date of transfer for each student by name.

-2. Arrange for the secure storage and access to academic records and transcripts for the next 50 years.
-Provide the board with the name and address of the educational institution or other organization that will be responsible for secure storage and access to academic records and transcripts for 50 years.

-3. School closure shall occur when the last student has transferred.

-4. The board may require progress reports during the closure process.

-(c) The school of nursing may be granted a stay of the closure of the school during the appeal process.

-N 1.12 Nursing Refresher Course Approval.
-A nurse refresher course is designed for nurses who have not been practicing for five years or more.

-(1) FACULTY. (a) The instructor shall meet all of the following qualifications:

-- 1. Masters degree in nursing - 2.
-Recent clinical experience or clinical teaching experience.

-(b) If preceptors are used, the preceptor is selected by the instructor using criteria developed for the course and the instructor provides supervision of preceptors.(2) PROFESSIONAL NURSE CONTENT.
-The nurse refresher course designed for professional nurse shall have the following content:

-(a) Theory portion including:
+- 3. Place for students who have not completed their nursing education. - (b) Ensure that the school of nursing is maintained, including retention of adequate number of faculty and approved curriculum, until the last student is transferred or graduates from the school of nursing. - (c) Notify the board of the name and address of the educational institution or other organization that will be responsible for secure storage and access to academic records and transcripts for 50 years. - (2) WITHDRAWALOF NURSING APPROVAL. (a) If the board withdrawals approval of the school of nursing, the notice of withdrawal of approval shall contain a short statement in plain language of the basis for withdrawal of approval.
+The school of nursing may request a hearing within 30 calendar days after the mailing date of the notice. - (b) The institution shall do the following if approval of the school is withdrawn: - 1.
+Implement the time frame established by the board for transfer of enrolled students to an approved school and report to the board the date of transfer for each student by name. - 2.
+Arrange for the secure storage and access to academic records and transcripts for the next 50 years.
+Provide the board with the name and address of the educational institution or other organization that will be responsible for secure storage and access to academic records and transcripts for 50 years. - 3.
+Close the school when the last student has transferred. - 4.
+Submit progress reports during the closure process upon request of the board. - (c) The school of nursing may be granted a stay of the closure of the school during the appeal process. - N 1.12 Nursing refresher course approval.
+(1) INTENT OF NURSE REFRESHER COURSE.
+A nurse refresher course is designed for nurses who have not been practicing for five years or more. - (2) FACULTY. (a) The instructor shall have all of the following qualifications: - 1.
+Masters degree in nursing. - 2.
+Recent clinical experience or clinical teaching experience. - (b) If preceptors are used, the preceptor is selected by the instructor using criteria developed for the course and the instructor provides supervision of preceptors. - (3) PROFESSIONAL NURSE CONTENT.
+The nurse refresher course designed for professional nurse shall have all of the following content: - (a) Theory portion including all of the following: - 1.
+Nursing process review. - 2.
+Infection control. - 3.
+Medication and pharmacology update. - 4.
+Recent trends in nursing techniques and responsibilities. - 5.
+Communication. - 6.
+Documentation and reporting. - 7.
+Supervision and delegation. - (b) Skills lab of at least 25 hours including basic nursing skills review and technology and equipment update. - (c) Directly supervised or precepted clinical experience of 100 hours or more performed in a hospital, clinic, long-term, or subacute facility. - (4) PRACTICAL NURSE CONTENT.
+The nurse refresher course designed for practical nurses shall have the following content: - (a) Theory portion including all of the following:

 - 1. Nursing process review.

 - 2. Infection control.

 - 3. Medication and pharmacology update.

 - 4. Recent trends in nursing techniques and responsibilities.

 - 5. Communication.

 - 6. Documentation and reporting.

 - 7. Supervision and delegation.

-(b) Skills lab of at least 25 hours including basic nursing skills review and technology and equipment update.

-(c) Directly supervised or precepted clinical experience of 100 hours or more performed in a hospital, clinic, long term, or subacute facility.

-(3) PRACTICAL NURSE CONTENT.
-The nurse refresher course designed for practical nurses shall have the following content:

-- (a) Theory portion including:

-- 1. Nursing process review.

-- 2. Infection control.

-- 3. Medication and pharmacology update.

-- 4. Recent trends in nursing techniques and responsibilities.

-- 5. Communication.

-- 6. Documentation and reporting.

-- 7. Supervision and delegation.

 - 8. Aging population.

-(b) Skills lab of at least 15 hours including basic nursing skills review and technology and equipment update.
+- (b) Skills lab of at least 15 hours including basic nursing skills review and technology and equipment update.

-(c) Directly supervised or precepted clinical experience of 70 hours or more performed in a hospital, clinic, long term or subacute facility.
+- (c) Directly supervised or precepted clinical experience of 70 hours or more performed in a hospital, clinic, long-term or subacute facility.

-(4) APPROVAL PROCESS.
+- (5) APPROVAL PROCESS.
 The board will review curriculum of nurse refresher courses submitted for inclusion on a listing of approved courses.
 Individual course participants shall be required to submit curriculum only if the course is not on the approved list.